Visit Bandelier National Monument and Taos Pueblo on our Walking New Mexico Tour

 Another well-preserved site full of Puebloan dwellings is the community of Taos Pueblo, which is one of the oldest continuously inhabited villages sin the entire United States as some experts date it back to 1000AD.
 VBT travelers will explore the UNESCO World Heritage Site—which belongs to a Tiwa-speaking Puebloan tribe—on the morning of day 5.
 We’ll discover amazing architectural feats (considering the materials and tools in which they were made)like adobe houses that stand as much as six stories tall!
 Today, around 150 Tiwa descendants live in Taos Pueblo and we’ll get to join some of them for a guided walk and an informative talk within the Pueblo walls.

-For more information about how to reserve your spot of our Santa Fe and Taos: Walking New Mexico vacation, please click here.
+Please note: This tour has been canceled for 2018.
+For more information about our other walking vacations, please click here.
 To request a full catalog with all of our vacations please click here.
 If you would like to speak with one of our Tour Consultants, please call 800-245-3868, they are available Monday-Friday from 8:30am to 6:30pm EST and Saturdays from 10:00am-3:00pm EST.